 Amaryllis flowers may last for weeks but, eventually, all things come to pass.
-No matter, as you still have glossy green leaves that are gathering the sun’s energy to fuel another bloom.
+No matter, as you still have glossy, green leaves that are gathering the sun’s energy to fuel another bloom.
 Since this is the plant’s active growth period, it is important to continue to offer water, food, and sunlight.

-Cut off the old flower stem 1 to 2 inches from the bulb.
+Cut off the old flower stem 1 to 2 inches (2.5-5 cm.) from the bulb.
 Keep the container in a sunny window where temperatures are around 65 to 70 degrees Fahrenheit (18-21 C.).
 Water when the top surface of the soil feels dry.
-Caring for amaryllis plants after blooming requires fertilizing every 2 to 3 weeks with a water soluble plant food.
+Caring for amaryllis plants after blooming requires fertilizing every 2 to 3 weeks with a water-soluble plant food.
 This keeps the strappy leaves happy and healthy so they can photosynthesize and gather plant carbohydrates.

 Spring Post Bloom Care after Flowering